Notify me

 Kandinsky abstract painting

 Another example is “music concrete”, which uses recorded sounds which cannot be represented effectively by musical notes (such as the sound of the wind, or a waterfall), to construct a piece of music.
 This move beyond notes, to sounds, results in what is known as ambient music.
-(My paper on the Beginnings And Implications Of Ambient Music is here).
+My Master’s Degree thesis is about: The Beginnings And Implications Of Ambient Music.

 Perspectives on the development of this revolution

-The development of the Western Art Tradition can be seen as being conceptually similar to the development of a child.
+The development of the Western Art Tradition can be seen as being conceptually similar to the development of a child that grows up to become an artist.
 Children start with art as symbols only.
 If you ask a young child to draw a person standing in front of them, they don’t look at the person, they draw a symbolic representation from their mind.
-It is only later that (some) people learn to draw from what they see directly with their eyes, instead of using symbolic representations.
+It is only later that some people, if they learn to be artists, draw from what they see directly with their eyes, in all its complexity, instead of using much simpler symbolic representations.

-This can also be said to be the difference between design, and the fine art process.
-Design is creating something in your head, then manifesting that into material form.
-The fine art process fundamentally includes comparing your manifestations with objective reality, in an iterative manner (although not everyone agrees with this definition of fine art).
-The implications of this difference are profound, if you understand that what is stored in a mind is only symbols, i.e. thoughts (not the realities they represent).
+This concept can also be said to strongly relate to the difference between design, and the fine art process.
+Design is creating something in your head, then manifesting that into material form and the process is complete.
+The fine art process fundamentally includes comparing your manifestations with objective reality, in an iterative manner, although not everyone agrees with this definition of fine art.
+The implications of this difference are profound, if you understand that what is stored in a mind is only symbols, i.e. thoughts and simplified models of reality, not the much more complex realities they represent.

-The development of the Western Art Tradition can also be seen as going from living as part of dangerous, challenging natural world, through a thousand years of avoiding and taming nature, people moving into towns during the industrial revolution, and only then choosing to go back into nature and seeing it as beautiful and valuable in its own right rather than just a resource to be exploited without concern.
+The development of the Western Art Tradition can also be seen as going from living as part of dangerous, challenging natural world, through a thousand years of avoiding and taming nature, through people moving into towns during the industrial revolution and thereby feeling more isolated from the dangers of the outside world, and only after that, choosing to go back into nature (objective reality in all its complexity) and seeing it as beautiful and valuable in its own right rather than just a resource to be exploited without concern or avoided.

 From advanced empirical observation, it is known that awareness requires a differential.
-It is only when one has distanced oneself from nature, such as by moving to live in a town, that one will be able to truly see nature as it is, and appreciate it as something separate from one’s own life, as started to happen in the 20th Century.
-Such changes in perspective tend to apply much more at the level of a society than an individual, as is obvious in this example.
+It is only when one has distanced oneself from nature, such as by moving to live in a town, that one will be able to truly see nature as it is, in all its complexity, and appreciate it as something separate from one’s own life, as started to happen in the 20th Century.
+Such changes in perspective tend to apply much more at the level of a society than an individual, as is obvious in this example:

-During the majority of that era, religious perspectives dominated society, with their views dominating the arts, and involved avoiding the natural world where possible, considering the natural world as evil and as there only for heedless use by humans who should have most of their attention on things outside this world, such as symbols of higher realms.
+During the majority of the development of the Western Art Tradition, religious perspectives dominated society, with their perspectives dominating the arts, and involved avoiding the natural world where possible, considering the natural world as evil and as there only for heedless use by humans who should have most of their attention on things outside this world, such as symbols of higher realms.

 Similar changes outside the arts

-Suddenly, the natural world was seen (from an external perspective) as having value in its own right, as worthy of really looking at rather than just seeing as nameable objects, and as being represented as worthy of interest in the arts.
+At a point during the progression of the Western Art Tradition, and the societies it developed in, the natural world began to be seen (from an external perspective) as having value in its own right, as worthy of really looking at, rather than just seen as nameable objects, and as being represented as worthy of interest in its own right, in the arts.

-At the same time as abstract art and ambient music breaking free from the conventions of symbolization, societies were suddenly offering a very much wider range of options and sub-cultures.
+At the same time as abstract art and ambient music breaking free from the conventions of redefined symbolization, societies were offering a very much wider range of options and sub-cultures.

 valuing nature in its own right

-Most of reality is fractal, and made of continual spectra (not divided into discrete steps).
+Most of natural reality is fractal, and made of continuous spectra (not divided into discrete steps).
 Human technology has so far focused almost exclusively on much simpler non-fractal forms and concepts, and aspects that can be broken into simple discrete steps.

-In abstract art, the focus is usually on the complex, fractal aspects of the marks made, in their own right, and the resulting structures, not just as an unimportant part of a symbol like the beautiful clouds in a painting of a recognizable landscape.
+In abstract art, the focus is often on the complex, fractal aspects of the marks made, in their own right, and the resulting structures and relationships, not just as an often barely noticed part of the representation of a symbol like the beautiful clouds in a painting of a recognizable landscape.

-A similar change is seen in the development from fine-jewellery with its simple geometric shapes, to art jewellery, which often uses complex (non-symbolic) organic forms and deliberately rough, fractal textures, and is created by an individual as an artistic exploration (below is an example of one of our unique limited-edition art-jewellery watches):
+A similar change is seen in the development from fine-jewellery with its simple geometric shapes, to art jewellery, which often uses complex (non-symbolized) organic forms and deliberately rough, fractal textures, and is created by an individual as a personal artistic exploration.
+Below is an example of of this: one of our unique conceptual-art-jewellery-based watches:

 Poppy Seed Pod watch in blackened silver